dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/allocation_view_implementation.md

 ### <span style="color:#0080ff">Frontend - project and source root folders</span>
 The project folder corresponds to the frontend project root.
 And the source folder corresponds to the “src” folder inside it.

-## Context Diagram

-//note: should we have a more detailed frontend diagram here?

 ## Rationale